rockman007372/AnacleDeploymentAutomationProject/README.md

 * **Filters** it to include only tables specified in the config file.
 * **Executes** the filtered script on SQL Server automatically.

-It solves both problems of manual fetching SQL script and slow script execution time.
+It solves both problems of manual fetching of SQL script and slow script execution time.

 ---